GnotAGnoob/Scraper/README.md

-# Go Food Store Scraper
+# ScrapeMonkey

-Go Food Store Scraper is a project designed to scrape product information from online food stores.
+ScrapeMonkey - is a project designed to scrape product information from online food stores writteb in Go.
 Currently, it supports scraping products from Kosik.cz, but the plan is to add additional stores in the future.

 ## Features